rweigel/cdawmeta/README.md

 * The [Master CDF](https://cdaweb.gsfc.nasa.gov/pub/software/cdawlib/0JSONS/) files (represented in JSON) referenced in [all.xml](https://spdf.gsfc.nasa.gov/pub/catalogs/all.xml), which contain both  dataset-level metadata and variable metadata; and
 * The list of URLs associated with all CDF files associated with a dataset using the [CDASR orig_data endpoint](https://cdaweb.gsfc.nasa.gov/WebServices/).

-As discuss in the SPASE section, an attempt to use existing SPASE records was abandoned.
+As discuss in the (SPASE)[#SPASE] section, an attempt to use existing SPASE records was abandoned.

 <!--* SPASE records referenced in the Master CDF files, which are read by a request to [hpde.io](https://hpde.io/).-->